 Homes in the West have felt this problem more acutely as median home prices have risen 195 percent over the past five decades, compared to wages rising only 26 percent over the same time period.

-Today, conforming no-point 30-year fixed mortgage rates are averaging 4.25 percent, 15-year rates are near 3.75 percent and the 5-year ARM is averaging 4.25 percent.
+Today, conforming no-point 30-year fixed mortgage rates are averaging 4.00 percent and 15-year rates are near 3.375 percent.

 Do you have a question for Real Estate & Mortgage Analyst Mehran Aram?
 Submit your queries about a home purchase, refinance, or reverse mortgage via Aramco.Biz, social media (#AramcoReport), or over the phone at (866) 381-8888 and your questions may be featured in an upcoming article.